padmkris123/project_demo/README.md

 8. Run command 'gem install compass'.
 (For MAC users only: you will have to use sudo rights) </br>
 </br>
 How to run the project? </br>
+1. Checkout the project from Git. </br>
+  a.
+Go to your workspace. </br>
+  b.
+(For the first time) Run command 'git clone https://github.com/padmkris123/project_demo.git' </br>
-1. Copy the project folder to your workspace. </br>
+  c.
+You will see a new folder created in your workspace. </br>
-2. Go to the project directory. </br>
+2. Go inside the project directory. </br>
 3. Run command 'npm install'.
 Installs all the modules under package,json to node_module folder </br>
 4. Run command 'bower install'.
 Installs all the libraries under bower.json to bower_components </br>
 5. Run 'grunt serverLive'. </br>